thomasvt/Box2DNet/README.md

 # Dealing with IntPtr

-The largest down-side of PInvoke wrappers is that the C pointers become `IntPtr` in the .NET.
-Because of this, you cannot see which `struct` or `delegate` a certain field must be, they're all `IntPtr`.
+The largest down-side of PInvoke wrappers is that all C pointers become `IntPtr` in the .NET.
+Because of this, the specific `struct` or `delegate` identifier is lost in C#.
-To help with this, Box2dNet includes the original C type in the generated comments of the C# wrapper code wherever applicable.
-Code completion should show this information.
+To help with this, Box2dNet includes the original C type in the C# generated comments wherever applicable.
+Code completion should therefore show this information.

-To help you, solutions to most use cases involving IntPtr are shown in the following sections:
+To help you with IntPtrs, the following sections show solutions for most use cases:

 ## Delegate IntPtr parameters

 Some functions or structs require you to pass in a delegate to a callback method.
+These are always `IntPtr`,

+To find out the parameters and return type, you must:

-These are always `IntPtr`, so we have to check the generated comments to find out the underlying C type and pass it as a function pointer.
+* check the generated comments to find the identifier of the original C type
+* search for that identifier in the B2Api.cs to find the C# delegate definition.

+Once you found it, you create your function in C# and pass a function pointer to the Box2D native side.

 Here is an example on how to call `b2World_OverlapCircle` with a callback delegate of type `b2OverlapResultFcn`: